Skip to main content

 Published Wednesday 21 February, 2024

-Last updated on Monday 18 March, 2024
+Last updated on Wednesday 26 June, 2024

-Could you help plant 700 trees in Sittingbourne?
+People helped plant 700 trees in Sittingbourne!

-Swale Borough Council has organised a community planting day, on Thursday 29 February, at Hugh Price Close, in Murston.
+Swale Borough Council organised a community planting day, on Thursday 29 February, at Hugh Price Close, in Murston.

 The Forestry Commission’s Local Authority Tree Fund aims to restore trees to areas impacted by disease and habitat loss, caused by both natural processes and human activity.